Flag of West Virginia: 1929 flag

 The flag design ratified in 1907 remained the state's official flag until 1929.
 The state of West Virginia sought a flag design that could be produced inexpensively so that the state flag could be mass-produced for the state's public schools.
 The 1907 flag proved to be more costly to reproduce due to the two different symbols on each side of the banner, the state's coat of arms on the obverse and the state's flower on the reverse.
 The West Virginia Legislature decided the state flag should be stamped with a design that would integrate both the coat of arms and the state flower on both sides.
 The design of the present state flag was officially adopted by the West Virginia Legislature on March 7, 1929, by West Virginia Senate Joint Resolution Number 18.
 According to the joint resolution:

 In 2001, the North American Vexillological Association surveyed its members and other flag enthusiasts on the designs of the 72 U.S. state, U.S. territorial, and Canadian provincial flags.
 Members ranked the West Virginia state flag at 51 out of the 72 flags surveyed.
-U.S. state flags with state seals on solid-color fields, like the West Virginia state flag, proved unpopular in the survey.